Types of Hedgehogs - A Complete Guide

 Although from the outside it reminds us of the common European hedgehog, like the southern one it also has a white chest.
 Moreover, it differs from the two previous species by its somewhat different jaw.

 The Amur hedgehog or Erinaceus amurensis lives in South-Eastern Russia, Korea and China.
-It measures about 30 cm (12 in) long and has a pale brown appearance.
+It measures about 30 cm (12") long and has a pale brown appearance.
 Its behavior is similar to that of the common hedgehog.

 The four-toed hedgehog, African pygmy hedgehog or Atelerix albiventris comes from sub-Saharan Central Africa and inhabits savanna areas and crop fields.

 Their body is completely white, which emphasizes their dark head.
 The four-toed hedgehog has very short legs, and as its name makes clear, it only has four toes.
-They are smaller than other hedgehogs, at about 20 cm (8 in) long.
+They are smaller than other hedgehogs, at about 20 cm (8") long.

 North African hedgehog

 Next on our list is the North African hedgehog or Atelerix algirus.
-Smaller than the previous type of hedgehog, as it tends to not surpass 20 centimeters (8 in) in length.
+Smaller than the previous type of hedgehog, as it tends to not surpass 20 centimeters (8") in length.